 - Administer available vaccines early enough6

-(If the older adult faces immediate danger, then call 911.)
+(If there is an immediate danger, then call 911.)

 Note that APS used to be called EPS, for Elder Protective Services.